LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 #### Immediate

-Bitwise *AND* of register and immediate value.
+Bit-wise *AND* of register and immediate value.

     :::nasm
     AND{S}<c>  <Rd>,<Rn>,#<const>